HamzaZahid5/Vs-Minndco-HS/readme.md

 2. Install pods with `npm run pods` or manually with `cd ios && pod install --repo-update`.
-The Podfile runs `fix-build-for-xcode15.sh` before and after installation so the legacy React Native 0.64.3 dependencies (glog, Firebase, Folly, Boost) keep compiling cleanly on modern Xcode toolchains, and forces the bundled Sentry SDK to use the older C++14 standard that it was originally authored against.
+The Podfile runs `fix-build-for-xcode15.sh` before and after installation so the legacy React Native 0.64.3 dependencies (glog, Firebase, Folly, Boost) keep compiling cleanly on modern Xcode toolchains.
+The script now forces glog to build for **arm64** using a modern `missing` helper so the configure step succeeds on Xcode 16.4, patches Firebase/Folly/Boost headers, and forces the bundled Sentry SDK to use the older GNU++14 standard that it was authored against.
 3. Open `ios/MindCotine.xcworkspace` in Xcode and build/run the `MindCotine` scheme.

+### Firebase

+- The iOS app delegate configures Firebase during launch, requests notification permissions, and registers for remote notifications.
+On startup it now sets the `FIRMessaging` delegate so background token refreshes are delivered to JavaScript via an `FCMToken` notification.
+- Remember to run `npm run google-services-dev` (or `npm run google-services-prod`) so the correct `GoogleService-Info.plist` is copied into `ios/` before building.

 #### Release iOS
 - build ios `yarn run ios-build`.